hamedg68/vuerouter4/README.md

 # vue router 4

 ## React to param changes
-you can use `watch` to follow param changes in a page to fetch data or use `:Key="$route.path"` on `<routet-view>` to watch param changes but the difference is in second way, component recreate on every change in params.
+You can use `watch` to follow param changes in a page to fetch data or use `:Key="$route.path"` on `<routet-view>` to watch param changes but the difference is in second way, component recreate on every change in params.

 ## Route props
-decoupling our Vue.js page components from the route params via component props.
+Decoupling our Vue.js page components from the route params via component props.
 Vue Router 4 provides multiple ways of doing this: from setting the props property on the route record to true and automatically passing all params as props, setting the props property to a static object to provide static props, or setting it to a function that returns the desired props.

 Setting the route records props property to a function is the most versatile.
 It allows you to cast parameters into other types, combine static values with route-based values, and much more.

 It is important to note that whatever is returned from the props function is all of the props that will be passed to the component

 ## Transition
-for the transition component to apply the proper classes to each page, all the pages need to have a single root element.
+For the transition component to apply the proper classes to each page, all the pages need to have a single root element.

 ## Route Guards
 There are a number of ways to hook into the route navigation process